 In 2007 and 2008 a Coroner's Inquest was held.
 By this time the Queensland Police had been convinced that it was actually a case of murder.
 This happened after lobbying by Tina's parents and various US politicians and Police.
 The Inquest was a farce where so called Police experts produced non-existent evidence and showed that they had no idea about scuba diving.
 At the conclusion of the inquest, Gabe was charged with murder.

-In 2009 Gabe returned to Australia and pleaded guilty to manslaughter relating to a care of duty he had towards Tina (note that this would not have been an offence in any other Australian state).
+In 2009 Gabe returned to Australia and pleaded guilty to manslaughter relating to a care of duty he had towards Tina (note that this would not have been an offence in any other Australian state and is no longer an offence in Queensland).
 He served 18 months in gaol before being deported.

 For more information about this case, click on this link to read my full dissection of what happened.